davidkim0710/FinalDigitalCoach/README.md

 1. start your redis server with the instructions from the installation page [here](https://redis.io/docs/getting-started/)
 1. cd to the `ml-api` directory
 1. run `pipenv install` to install the dependencies for the flask API
-1. Comment out all references to `resource` in the worker.py code
 1. run `pipenv run serve` to start the Flask API server

 # Technologies Used